By Manav Tanneeru

 "This fluidity has created a complex network of communication and artistic exchange that refuses to be contained by geographical borders."

 The economic infrastructure of the art world is also changing as a result of technology and globalization.
 International collectors are helping fund an art boom, and the Internet is allowing artists to showcase their work to a broader audience.
+(Read more about the recent art boom)

 "Pressure is coming from throughout South America as well as throughout Asia, where monster museums are being built at an increasing rate with new collectors popping up all over the place."